 HPV is transmitted through intimate and sexual contact, making it a risk factor for cervical cancer.
 Women who have had multiple sexual partners or who began having sex before the age of 16 are at greater risk of exposure to HPV.
 Safe sex practices include:

 - Have a monogamous relationship with your partner.
 It is important that your partner is only having sex with you.

-- Protect yourself against sexually transmitted diseases (STDs) with consistent and correct use of a latex condom.
-A condom will not prevent HPV infection because it does not cover the perineal or perianal areas where the virus can be transmitted.
+- Protect yourself against sexually transmitted diseases (STDs) with consistent and correct use of latex condoms.
+A condom will not prevent HPV infection because it does not cover the perineal areas where the virus can be transmitted.